Winter Lead Climbing Course

-This course is suitable only for anyone with winter mountaineering experience, trad climbing experience would be beneficial, but not necessary.
-Bear in mind that winter conditions in the Scottish Highlands can be demanding, and a fair degree of fitness and determination would be beneficial.
+This course is suitable only for anyone with winter mountaineering experience.
+Trad climbing experience would be beneficial, but not necessary.
+Or for anyone who has attended one of our winter mountaineering courses.
+Please bear in mind that winter conditions in the Scottish Highlands can be demanding.
+And a fair degree of fitness and determination would be beneficial.
 If in doubt about whether the course is suitable for you, please don’t hesitate to contact us.

 Typical Winter Lead Climbing course layout